Reigate (code RG) was a Country area garage which operated RLHs on the following routes:

 |447B||Merstham (South) Delabole Road - Redhill - (via Blackborough Road then Reigate Road) - Reigate (LT garage)||?? m||Low (Battlebridge Lane, Merstham x 2)||? to 2/1968?||1.
 School bus, one journey only|

 The route served a new council estate, which was built in Merstham in 1953/4.
-There were actually two low bridges on the way, approximately 100 yards apart; one hump-backed and one flat.
-In 2002, they still existed, although the humpback was labelled 13'0".
+There were actually two low bridges on the way, approximately 100 yards apart; one arched and one flat.
+In 2002, they still existed, although the arched one was labelled 13'0".

 The core route was Merstham - Redhill - Earlswood - Reigate.